 7 Change Management Models With Templates and Tips

-Organizations must regularly change to remain competitive — or risk stagnating.
+Organizations must regularly change to remain competitive.
 But dealing with change ain’t easy!
 The more complex, large or established a business, the more difficult it is to disrupt the status quo.

 This is where change management models come into play.
-These tried and true frameworks act as compasses, helping you navigate turbulent transitions and guide your team when adopting new processes.
+These tried and true frameworks help you navigate transitions and guide your team when adopting new processes.

-So today, I’ll discuss seven change management frameworks you can use to weather the seasons of change while maximizing your return on investment.
-Choose the best model for your situation, and don’t be afraid to repurpose any of these templates to create a change management plan that works for you.
+In this blog, I’ll discuss seven change management frameworks organizations can use.
+Choose the best model for your situation and don’t be afraid to repurpose these templates to create a change management plan that works for you.

 Click to jump ahead: